The asymptotic in Waring's problem over function fields via a singular locus in the circle method: Minor arcs via the singular locus of exponential sums

-To check that the morphism is open onto its image, we first calculate its image, which consists of pairs of divisors $(D_1,D_2)$ on $C$ such that the number of geometric points whose multiplicity in $D_1$ is $i$ and whose multiplicity in $D_2$ is $j$ is exactly $\mu(i,j)$.
-To check openness, we need to check that for a family of pairs of divisors satisfying the conditions and a labeling over one point in the family of their common vanishing points by triples $(i,j,t)$, we can extend that labeling to nearby points in the family.
-This follows from the existence of a specialization map from geometric points of $C$ over the generic point of the family to geometric points of $C$ over the special point. \end{proof}
+To check that \eqref{differentiable-map} is open onto its image, we first calculate its image, which consists of pairs of divisors $(D_1,D_2)$ on $C$ such that the number of geometric points whose multiplicity in $D_1$ is $i$ and whose multiplicity in $D_2$ is $j$ is exactly $\mu(i,j)$.
+By \cite[Tag 01U1]{stacks-project}, to check that a map $f$ is open onto its image, it suffices to check that for $a$ a point of the domain of $f$, $b=f(a)$, and $c$ a point of the image of $f$ that specializes to $b$, there exists a point $d$ of the domain of $f$ that specializes to $a$ and satisfies $f(d)=c$.
+Two points $b,c$ of a scheme, $b$ the specialization of $c$, always arise from a map from $\operatorname{Spec} R$ to the scheme for some integral local ring $R$, with $b$ the image of the special point $s$ and $c$ the image of the general point $\eta$.
+(One can take $R$ to be the local ring at $b$ modulo the ideal corresponding to $c$.)
+So we may consider a family of pairs of divisors over $\operatorname{Spec} R$, represented by a pair $Z_1,Z_2$ of closed subschemes of $C \times \operatorname{Spec} R$, where for each $r\in \operatorname{Spec} R $ in the family, the number of geometric points whose multiplicity in $(Z_1)_r$ is $i$ and whose multiplicity in $(Z_2)_r$ is $j$ is exactly $\mu(i,j)$.